pippinbarr/SNAKISTS/process/candidates.md

 ## Moist

 Most basically leaving a pale blue trail because the snake is moist.
 But I dunno if that has much to recommend it?

+## Narcissist

+It's kind of pitch perfect to do this again.
+Doubling down on narcissism is what a narcissist should do.
+I wonder if it's worth including a bluesky posting option as well as email?
+Both?
+Tell them to enable popups?

 ## **Prototyped** Nudist